skyzh/mini-lsm/mini-lsm-book/src/week2-03-tiered.md

 ## Task 2: Integrate with the Read Path

+As tiered compaction does not use the L0 level of the LSM state, you should directly flush your memtables to a new tier instead of as an L0 SST.
+You can use `self.compaction_controller.flush_to_l0()` to know whether to flush to L0.
+You may use the first output SST id as the level/tier id for your new sorted run.

 ## Test Your Understanding

 * What are the pros/cons of universal compaction compared with simple leveled/tiered compaction?